-B2B marketers generally prefer Cost-Per-Lead as their metric of choice, since business products/services are generally not bought online directly by a consumer.
-But “Cost-Per-Lead” is as goofy a metric as CTR, because it ignores a rather obvious question: how many of the leads actually became customers, and how much did those customers spend?
+B2B marketers generally prefer Cost-Per-Lead (CPL) as their metric of choice, since business products and services are generally not bought online directly by a consumer.
+But CPL is as goofy a metric as CTR because it ignores a rather obvious question: How many of the leads actually became customers, and how much did those customers spend?

-If you give a B2B marketer a choice between a $5 Cost-Per-Lead from Channel A and a $100 Cost-Per-Lead from Channel B, guess what choice the marketer will make?
-He/She will take every dollar out of Channel B and re-allocate it to Channel A.
+If you give B2B marketers a choice between a $5 Cost-Per-Lead from Channel A and a $100 Cost-Per-Lead from Channel B, guess what choice these marketers will make?
+They will take every dollar out of Channel B and re-allocate it to Channel A.

 The good news is that things are starting to change.
-B2B marketers are starting to give more consideration to metrics that matter, and one of those metrics is “Revenue Per Lead,” which could have been used to avoid the sad outcome described in the above scenario.
+B2B marketers are starting to give more consideration to metrics that matter.
+One of those is “Revenue Per Lead,” which could have been used to avoid the sad outcome described in the above scenario.

 When we tell clients about Bizible or other solutions, we always get the same pushback – it’s too hard to implement.
-The sales people would need to constantly update Salesforce.
-All the media would need to be tagged differently.
-In other words – it’s a hard decision, and marketers prefer easy decisions, even if they’re wrong.
+They say, “Our salespeople would need to constantly update Salesforce.
+All our media would need to be tagged differently.”
+In other words, it’s a hard decision, and marketers prefer easy decisions, even if they’re wrong.

 Look, we don’t mean to be hard on marketers.
-There’s a million metrics to track, we need to report on something, and humans are hard-wired to prefer simple answers.
-All we’re really asking is for either a little more science (revenue-per-lead) or a little more common sense (do what makes sense, even if it will be impossible to measure with quantatitive metrics).
+There are a million metrics to track, we need to report on something, and humans are hard-wired to prefer simple answers.
+All we’re really asking is for either a little more science in the form of revenue-per-lead or a little more common sense.
+In other words, do what makes sense, even if it will be impossible to measure with quantitative metrics.